W4RH4WK/cpp-init/README.md

 - If you need technical information on a language feature or library component, consult [C++ reference](https://cppreference.com/).

 - Once you are somewhat familiar with C++, read through the [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) and see what makes sense for you.
-  This also gives you some idea about how certain language features are supposed to be used.
+  This also gives you some idea on how certain language features are supposed to be used.

 - Pick up [Git](https://git-scm.com/) along the way.
   Strictly speaking, Git is not necessary for C++, yet any modern programmer should be familiar with Git and use it in their projects.

+- Pick up a scripting language like [Python](https://www.python.org/) or [Ruby](https://www.ruby-lang.org/) at some point as well.
+  Certain tasks are better suited for a scripting language, knowing at least one will increase your productivity immensely.
+  Oh, and stay away from JavaScript!

 The most important aspect is that you get your hands dirty and start building things early on.
 Theory is important, but practice is still paramount!